 The following clues can give you an approximate year that the photo was taken, or maybe the decade.

-From here you may then be able to identify who are in your photos.
+From here you may then be able to identify who is in your photos.

 But let’s not get carried away just yet.

 First, let us look at the clues that will help you to date an old photo.

 1. Clothing and Accessories